 Welcome to South Pointe NMM Residency!
 We have been training residents in osteopathy since 2010.
-We are fully accredited by the American Osteopathic Association and have also achieved ACGME initial accreditation.
+We have achieved ACGME initial accreditation.

-Our ONMM 3 residents teach and collaborate with students, interns and residents in other training programs, and practicing physicians.
+Our ONMM 3 residents teach and collaborate with students, PGY 1s and residents in other training programs, and practicing physicians.
 We are looking for residents who plan to teach, do research, and actively advance their skills.
 Click here to learn more about our residents.

-Our core teaching faculty includes NMM board certified physicians and is widely varied in technique and style.
-We are all dedicated to finding the health in our patients, to teaching, and to lifelong learning.
+Our core teaching faculty includes NMM board-certified and board-eligible physicians and is widely varied in technique and style.
+We are all dedicated to finding health in our patients, to teaching, and to lifelong learning.
 All of our faculty use multiple treatment styles.
 We can familiarize you with most treatment styles, including all of the commonly used techniques, as well as visceral, Fulford percussion, Still method, Fascial Distortion Model, and osteopathic cranial manipulative medicine.
 Click here to learn more about our faculty.

 Our non-OMM rotations are precepted by outstanding faculty who are enthusiastic and dedicated to teaching.